williamouyang/okta.github.io/_source/_reference/okta_expression_language/index.md

-The following deprecated functions perform some of the same tasks as the ones in the above table.
+The following {% api_lifecycle deprecated %} functions perform some of the same tasks as the ones in the above table.

 Function  | Example | Input | Output
 -------- | --------- | -------| --------